 Many modern websites rely on Cloudflare to enhance security, optimize performance, and protect against malicious attacks.
-But this advanced anti-bot system denies automated traffic, which includes scraping activities, so tools like CloudFail can grant you passage through the backdoor: the target website's origin server.
+But this WAF and anti-bot system denies automated traffic, which includes scraping activities, so tools like CloudFail can grant you passage through the backdoor: the target website's origin server.

 In this tutorial, you'll learn how to bypass Cloudflare using CloudFail.
 You'll also explore a more efficient and scalable alternative.